rezmotaqi/great_reads/README.md

-This is a project that helps users in organizing the process of reading books and communicate with other book readers.
+This is a project that helps users in organizing the process of reading books and communicating with other readers.